CHF-arch/CHF-arch/README.md

 # 👋 Hi there!
 I'm CHF-arch aka Chronis

-I'm an aspiring Game Developer from Greece, passionate about bringing ideas to life through code.
-Currently, I'm diving deep into **Godot Engine** for game development and strengthening my skills in **JavaScript** for various projects.
+I am a Developer from Greece, passionate about bringing ideas to life through code.
+I focus on building robust applications across the full stack.

+My expertise includes:

+Frontend: JavaScript for creating dynamic and engaging web experiences.

+Backend: C# for building reliable, enterprise-level services, and Python (leveraging FastAPI) for developing high-performance, modern APIs.

-When I'm not coding, you can find me exploring new technologies or getting lost in a good game!
+When I'm not coding, you can find me exploring new technologies and diving deeper into system architecture.

 ---